 Pain in the lower back (lumbago) is particularly common, although it can be felt anywhere along the spine, from the neck down to the hips.

-In most cases the pain is not caused by anything serious and will usually get better over time.
-There are things you can do to help relieve it.
+In most cases the pain caused from every day activities is not caused by anything serious and will usually get better over time.
+However if you are concerned about your back, you shoudl always consult your health care professional.
+There are some things you can do to help relieve back pain though.

 But sometimes the pain can last a long time or keep coming back.

 Sometimes the pain may be from an injury such as a sprain or strain, but often it happens for no apparent reason.
 It’s very rarely caused by anything serious, but of you have a serious injury or pain, always consult your healthcare professional.

 Occasionally back pain can be caused by a medical condition such as: